FanaticPythoner/AutoAi/README.md

-# pyAiTrainer
+# AutoAi
-pyAiTrainer is a high-level AI model handler that allows easy manipulations and automatic training for a large amount of differents models.
+AutoAi is a high-level AI model handler that allows easy manipulations and automatic training for a large amount of differents models.

 ### Language: ###